wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-your-identity-authentication-solution-for-microsoft-365/includes/3-evaluate-multifactor-authentication-for-your-deployment.md

 You can also use any other MFA solutions that are offered with your on-premises directory.
 For example, the [Azure AD federation compatibility list](/azure/active-directory/hybrid/how-to-connect-fed-compatibility) might offer MFA solutions that you can manage according to the identity provider's specifications.

-The Office 2013 device apps support multi-factor authentication by using the [Active Directory Authentication Library](https://go.microsoft.com/fwlink/p/?LinkId=526684?azure-portal=true).
+The Office 2013 device apps support multifactor authentication by using the [Active Directory Authentication Library](https://go.microsoft.com/fwlink/p/?LinkId=526684?azure-portal=true).
 Azure AD hosts a webpage where users can sign in.
 The identity provider can be Azure AD or a federated identity provider like AD FS.
 The authentication for federated users follows these steps:

 1. Azure AD redirects the user to the sign-in web page hosted by the identity provider of record for the Microsoft 365 tenant.
 The identity provider is determined by the domain specified in the user’s sign-in name.
 2. The user signs in on the sign-in web page on their device.